synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 3. Commit the writer, i.e. add a pointer in the index storing the time range represented by the data and the location of the data in the file system (file key, offset, length).

-Optionally, Cesium is different from other Database systems in that a writer may be committed multiple times: a writer may repeat steps 2 and 3, i.e.
+Cesium is different from other Database systems in that a writer may be committed multiple times: a writer may repeat steps 2 and 3, i.e.

 4. Write more binary telemetry data to the file handle